 - Be sure that all of your employees are familiar with how your alarm system works.

 - Have your alarm system tested on a regular basis.

 - The City of Concord has adopted an alarm ordinance that defines the alarm policy, outlines what is to be considered excessive false alarms and outlines procedure for fees and charges for excessive false alarms.

 - The Police Department is not trying to discourage citizens from using alarm systems, but rather is trying to encourage responsible use.
 Alarm systems provide an important asset to crime prevention and crime detection.

-- Click here to download the complete Alarm Ordinance (Adobe Acrobat Reader required).
+- Click here to download the Alarm Permit Application and False Alarm Brochure (Adobe Acrobat Reader required).